 Why Buy Gelatin Powder from Modernist Pantry?

-This gelatin powder is made from farm-raised tilapia.
-It is a Type A gelatin of the highest quality.
+Our gelatin powder is made in the US from beef.
+It is a Type B gelatin of the highest quality.
 It is perfect for any recipe that calls for gelatin as well as for clarification.
-Note that fish gelatin has a lower gelling and melting point than gelatin produced from mammals (e.g. cow or pig skin).